BenoitMorel/tree-compression/README.md

 ## Getting Started

+(In this fork, one can also run ./install.sh to download and build the dependencies, and build the project)

 Download the repository, install the required libraries PLL modules and SLSL-lite.
 Once you have installed the two libraries, you can compile the project running
 ```